 AI vs. ML vs. DL

 The first and foremost thing you should understand about these three terms is that they aren’t interchangeable, although all relate to the same field.

 Artificial intelligence is the broadest concept that covers several subsets, including machine learning.
 Basically, it refers to a branch of computer science that aims to make a machine do tasks that would require the application of “intelligence” if performed by humans.
 The simplest example is face recognition.
 Like humans, AI-based programs can see the picture and “recognize” a specific person on it (think about Facebook suggesting the names of people to tag on a photo).

 At the same time, machine learning is the most well-known and popular application of artificial intelligence.
 Simply put, it’s a category of algorithms that allows a computer program to improve the accuracy of the performance of a certain task as it receives more data without being explicitly programmed for it.
 In other words, machine learning is the technology that lets an application acquire knowledge from data, so the larger amount of data is available, the better.

 Deep learning is another level of our pyramid since it is a subset of machine learning.
 The main difference between them is that deep learning uses neural networks, a complex structure of algorithms that was inspired by a human brain.
 It’s a more advanced technology that doesn’t require specific instructions from programmers to learn from data.
 For example, to tell whether there is a cat or an orange on an image, a machine learning program would have to know the key features of cats and oranges.
-A deep learning program would extract these features itself by identifying patterns and classifying the information.
+A deep learning program would extract these features by identifying patterns and classifying the information.